swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

   .executableTarget(
     name: "App",
     dependencies: [
-     .product(name: "GameProduct", *moduleAliases*: ["Utils": "GameUtils"], package: "swift-game"), .product(name: "UtilsProduct", *moduleAliases*: ["Utils": "DrawUtils"], package: "swift-draw"), ])
+     .product(name: "Game", *moduleAliases*: ["Utils": "GameUtils"], package: "swift-game"), .product(name: "Utils", package: "swift-draw"), ])
  ]
 }
 ```

-SwiftPM will check validations on `moduleAliases`; for each entry in `moduleAliases`, check if the target indeed opts in for `allowModuleAliasing`, and trigger a build with `-module-alias`.
-An error will be thrown if conflicting targets do not opt in or no `moduleAliases` are declared.
-The aliasing option should be supported with a minor version upgrade.
+SwiftPM will check validations on `moduleAliases`; for each entry in `moduleAliases`, it will check if the specified module meets the requirements described in the **Requirements/Limitations** section below, such as whether the module is a pure Swift module.
+If validations pass, it will trigger a build with `-module-alias` for the module as described earlier.
+Note that only one new name can be given to a conflicting module and it should be a unique name.

 ### Resources